Giyani: Tourism

 Giyani's location is in the warm African bushveld, which makes it attractive for both local and international visitors.
 The Giyani Golf Course is home to zebras, giraffes, bushbucks, and some other herbivores; however, the viewing of these animals has not yet been commercialized.

-At the moment, there are a number of bed and breakfast and guest house facilities for tourists.
+The area is home to numerous bed and breakfast and guest house facilities.
 Limpopo Lodge (formerly Giyani Hotel) is situated in the center of town and managed by the Oasis Group.
 Man'ombe Nature Reserve is located 6 km east of Giyani.

 Giyani also borders Kruger National Park on the western side of the Northern Region.
 Historically, Giyani had no entry point to Kruger National Park, even though Giyani shares a long border with Kruger National Park.
 There was a plan to open a new gate, known as Shangoni Gate, at Muyexe Village, 30 km north-east of Giyani town.
 This gate was supposed to bring much-needed development to the nearby historically poor villages of Muyexe, Mahonisi, and Mtititi, where despite their advantageous location, unemployment remained at 80%.